Politics of the Western Cape: Election history

-In the election of 2004, no party achieved an absolute majority in the province, with the ANC having a plurality of 45% of the votes.
-However, the ANC was in an alliance with the New National Party (NNP), which had 11% of the votes, which allowed the ANC-NNP coalition to form a provincial government.
-During the 2005 floor crossing period all of the NNP members of the Provincial Parliament moved to the ANC, giving the ANC an absolute majority in the province.
+In the 2004 provincial election, no party achieved an absolute majority in the province, with the ANC having a plurality of 45% of the votes.
+In the aftermath of the election, the ANC formed a coalition government with the New National Party (NNP), which won 11% of the vote.
+During the 2005 floor crossing period all of the NNP members of the Provincial Parliament defected to the ANC, giving the ANC an absolute majority in the provincial parliament.
 The ANC chose Ebrahim Rasool as Premier; in 2008 he was replaced by Lynne Brown.
-The provincial leader of the ANC was Mcebisi Skwatsha.